My Paternal Grandparents wedding photo

 Gimbel's, The Department Store Museum, Cheltenham, PA

 Since I’m going down Memory Lane, How about this?
 My mother signed me up for the Gimbel’s Department Store Charm School for teenage girls at their Cheltenham location.
-I attended classes on Saturday mornings even though I hated getting up early; however, all these years later, those lessons still serve me well.
+I attended classes on Saturday mornings even though I hated getting up early; however, all these years later, those lessons still served me well.

 Eugenia, Age of Grace